OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/show.md

 ---
 title: show
-description: The page provides command usage and parameters for the 'show' feature which helps to display selected saved portfolios and its associated categories like asset class, country, sector, industry with an option to allocate amount for long term investments.
+description: "The page provides command usage and parameters for the 'show' feature" which helps to display selected saved portfolios and its associated categories like asset class, country, sector, industry with an option to allocate amount for long term investments.